Large deviation estimates and H\"older regularity of the Lyapunov exponents for quasi-periodic Schr\"odinger cocycles: Introduction and the Main Results

 \end{thm}

-The rest of the paper is organized as follows: in section \ref{sec:lemma}, we state all the important technique lemmas.
-In section \ref{sec:proofofLDT}, we prove the three large deviation estimates by the useful lemmas in Section \ref{sec:lemma}.
-Our H\"older continuity follows directly from LDT and a standard argument combined with Avalanche Principle.
-For sake of completeness, we sketch the proof in section \ref{sec:proofofHolder}.
+The rest of the paper is organized as follows: in section \ref{sec:lemma}, we state all the important technical lemmas.
+In section \ref{sec:proofofLDT}, we prove the three large deviation estimates using the lemmas in Section \ref{sec:lemma}.
+Our H\"older continuity follows directly from LDT and a standard argument combined with the Avalanche Principle.
+For the sake of completeness, we sketch the proof in section \ref{sec:proofofHolder}.
 Many details of this part are included in the Appendix for reader's convenience.

 {\bf Acknowledgment.} R. H. is grateful to Wilhelm Schlag for introducing the Riesz-representation and LDT to him.
 Both authors would like to thank Wilhelm Schlag for useful discussions.
-Research of S. Z. was supported in part by NSF grant DMS-1600065.
+R. H. would like to thank the Institute for Advanced Study, Princeton, for its hospitality during the 2017-18 academic year.
+This material is based upon work supported by the National Science Foundation under Grant No. DMS-1638352.
+Research of S. Z. was supported in part by NSF grant DMS-1600065 and DMS-1758326.